postwait/leo/README.md

 If you used git clone

-  # ./cup/bin/circonus-setup
+  # ./leo/bin/circonus-setup
 If you used wget

- # ./cup-master/bin/circonus-setup
+ # ./leo-master/bin/circonus-setup

 Optional Arguments
 ===

-cup allows nad to automatically configure itself to with Circonus via a few command line options.
+leo allows nad to automatically configure itself to with Circonus via a few command line options.

 -h —help Will display this help menu
 -t —target This should be either the IP or hostname that the Circonus broker can talk to this host at.
 Required